EoghannIrving/echo_journal/README.md

 # Echo Journal

+*“A time capsule of a day in your life—anchored by how it felt, looked, sounded, and moved."*

 Minimalist, mobile-first journaling webapp designed for personal use with Docker, FastAPI, Markdown storage, and a warm minimalist UI.
 **Run Echo Journal only on a trusted local network (LAN).
 Do not expose it to the public internet.**

 ## Quickstart